datameister/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository is the final project in the Data Scientist's Toolbox course.
+This repository is for the final project in the Data Scientist's Toolbox course.